SishaarRao/Emacs-Init/README.md

 ### Workstations
 Check out [this](https://github.com/tlh/workgroups.el) Github repo for information about the Workstations addon!
 The files are located in the `lisp/` directory

+### Lockstep
+Check out [this](https://github.com/tjim/lockstep) Github repo for information about the Lockstep addon regarding collaborative editing with emacsclient